lineartimer/WebAppStarterPack/doc/notes.md

 - For development stack select .NET
 - For CPU and memory, select 0.25 CPU cores and 0.5 GB memory
 - On the Ingress tab, enable Ingress and select Accepting traffic from anywhere

+To check the console, go to the Container App on Azure Portal and under Monitoring, select Logs.
+Look for a table with the name ContainerAppConsoleLogs_CL.

+### React website (frontend)

+Building the React app:
+- In the terminal cd into the frontend's folder and build it: npm install.
+Then create an optimized production build: npm run build

+Containerizing the app:
+- Add a new file to the build folder named Dockerfile and add the following content to it:

+FROM nginx:alpine
+COPY . /usr/share/nginx/html
+COPY nginx.conf /etc/nginx/conf.d/default.conf
+EXPOSE 80
+CMD ["nginx", "-g", "daemon off;"]

+- Start Docker Desktop, then cd into the build folder and build the image:

+docker build --no-cache -t ca-frontend:latest --platform linux/amd64 .

+- (Building it without specifying the platform, will cause an error in Azure while creating the container app)
+- When the build is complete, check if it's working in Docker Desktop.
+Assign port 80 to the host port under optional settings, name the container frontend and run it.
+Open localhost in a browser to see if it's working
+- You can use ls -a in the yml file to see what's in a directory

+Deploying the app in an Azure Container App:
+- On the Docker tab on the images panel right click the image you created above and click Push
+- Create a Container App from the image in Azure

 ## Azure Function